• Skip to primary navigation

 Mexican Pork Carnitas Recipe

-Today we're cooking up Mexican Pork Carnitas in the Chili Pepper Madness kitchen, my friends.
+I have been making these Mexican Pork Carnitas for years, and everyone loves them.
 These are some of the best carnitas I've ever had.

 Why?
 Because we're using lard!
 Yes, this recipe calls for pork lard.